 Your diffusion pump will perform best when you keep the backing pump valve within the pressure range recommended in the pump operator’s manual.

 5. Make Sure the Backing Pump Produces Adequate Flow

 If your backing pump doesn’t have enough flow, high pressure can form in the exhaust line.
 This high pressure can result in unwanted oil misting and backstreaming in the vacuum chamber.
 Consult the pump operator’s manual for guidelines on maintaining the proper flow in your backing pump.

 Get More From Your Diffusion Pumps

 By following the proper care and operating practices, you will enjoy excellent, reliable service from your oil diffusion pump for years to come.
-If you need more advice on how to keep your diffusion pumps in peak condition, get in touch, and our team will be happy to help.
+If you need more advice on how to keep your diffusion pumps in peak condition, click the button below to get in touch, and our team will be happy to help.